isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2023?</span></label>
+    <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2024?</span></label>
     <div>
+    From 3 January 2024, each Singaporean household can claim $500 in CDC Vouchers 2024 digitally at go.gov.sg/cdcv.
+These vouchers are part of the Government’s continuing efforts to help Singaporean households cope with daily expenses.
+The vouchers were announced by Deputy Prime Minister and Finance Minister Mr Lawrence Wong as part of Budget 2022 and Budget 2023, and additional support from the $1.1 billion Cost-of-Living Package in September 2023.<br><br>
-     In January 2023, every Singaporean household can claim $300 in CDC Vouchers.
-This is part of the enhanced support under the Assurance Package to help cushion the impact of additional Goods &amp; Services Tax (GST) for Singaporean households and the $1.5 billion Support Package announced in October 2022.
-The value of the vouchers will be allocated equally (i.e., $150 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
-Singaporean Households have until 31 December 2023 to claim and spend their CDC Vouchers 2023. </div>
+The value of the vouchers will be allocated equally (i.e., $250 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
+Singaporean Households have until 31 December 2024 to claim and spend their CDC Vouchers 2024.
+. </div>
 	</li>
   <li>
     <input type="checkbox" id="accordion2">